Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 The key thing to remember with negative `step` is that this rule still applies.
 That is, the index starts at `start` then adds the `step` (which makes the index smaller), and stops when it is at or past the `stop`.
-Note the phrase "at or past".
-If the `step` is positive this means "greater than or equal to", but if the `step` is negative this means "less than or equal to".
+Note the phrase "at or past."
+If the `step` is positive this means "greater than or equal to", but if the `step` is negative this means "less than or equal to."

 Think of a slice as starting at the `start` and sliding along the list, jumping along by `step`, and spitting out elements.
 Once you see that you are